Release Date: 03/14/2000

 Available Exclusively On

 The level design is on point just like the first game.
 Each level is memorable and fun and takes you around the globe.
-From the Colorado Rockies that the first disc mostly takes place in to the Moscow night clubs, Agency bio-labs and New York sewers.
+From the Colorado Rockies that the first disc mostly takes place in the Moscow nightclubs, Agency bio-labs, and New York sewers.
 The levels are incredibly designed with the perfect balance of stealth and action.
 The train ride is a fun linear shooting gallery while the bridge level requires quick thinking and stealth and mastering enemy movement patterns.
 You can tell Eidetic mastered this genre with the second game and even the voice acting greatly improved.
-This is a AAA PS1 game at its finest and you will be hard pressed to find better on the system.
+This is a AAA PS1 game at its finest and you will be hard-pressed to find better on the system.

 The visuals didn’t really improve any, but they already pushed the system to its limits and still have plenty of detail and the game looks great.
 There is some issue with slowdown here and there, but what PS1 game didn’t have that?
 There’s also a shoehorned multiplayer mode that I didn’t even care for.
 1v1 on maps from both Syphon Filter games just isn’t very fun.
 If the game allowed 2v2 via a multi-tap that would have been awesome, but what we have here is something just not very fun, and not to mention half the maps need to be unlocked by finding secrets in the game.

 Overall, Syphon Filter 2 shows what the PS1 era of games would do and helped push the third-person shooter genre into what it is today.
 While it came out very late at the end of the systems life cycle — a mere week before the launch of the PS2, it still sold incredibly well and showed that the PS1 had staying power even after its successor launched.
 The story, voice acting, visuals, and overall feeling of the game are fantastic and there’s nothing else like it on the system.
 It’s a must-own for any PlayStation fan.